jon-harper/OmniBox/docs/support/index.md

 {{ badges.version('part_version')}}

-The current revision of a part.
-Part versions are are imprinted on newer components.
+The current revision of a part, if applicable.
 </div>
 </div>